 This person cannot make constructive criticism, issues derogatory comments and does not have the ability to incentivize teamwork.

 Communication is the basis of all social relations.
-For this reason, when it is not properly established in the workplace, it is difficult for both employees and superiors to comply.
+That’s why, when it is not properly established in the workplace, it is difficult for both employees and superiors to comply.

 It is common, for example, to silence certain information assuming that the other person should already know it.

 If a job is collective, everyone should receive recognition for it.
 There is nothing more frustrating than feeling that another person takes credit for an effort that does not belong to him.

 The situation could be much more serious if someone receives, for example, a raise or raise for something that you helped them do or that is entirely up to you.